Find out about the most interesting areas or places to study French in Paris

 The Latin Quarter

 Located in the 5th district, the neighborhood is called the Latin Quarter after the language Sorbonne students once spoke here.
 The bustling boulevard St Michel hosted the famous student protests in May 1968 and the students are still there, hanging out mostly around the Place Saint Michel and its fountain, an area full of cheap and cheerful cafés, bars, shops, and small cinema revival houses.
-The district is home to many of France’s finest universities.
+In addition to being one of the best places to study French in Paris, the district is home to many of France’s finest universities.
 Walking up the Boulevard, you will come to the Sorbonne, and the Pantheon where French luminaries are laid to rest.
 Walk on and discover the Place de la Contrescarpe and the excellent open market on the rue Mouffetard presenting the best selections of cheeses, fresh breads, and charcuterie.
 Going east, you will find the exotic botanical gardens, the Jardin des Plantes.
 You might even want to stop off at the exquisite Grande Mosquée de Paris with its impressive minaret for a steam bath and mint tea.

 Saint Germain, located in the 6th district, around the oldest church in Paris, Saint-Germain-des-Prés, was once the epitome of Left Bank intellectual chic.
 Home to a number of famous cafés such as Les Deux Magots and Café de Flore, the Saint-Germain-des-Prés area was the center of the existentialist movement.
 You’ll pay twice as much for a coffee here, but that’s the price of history.
 Today it is more luxury than literary and full of high-end interior design stores and fashion boutiques.
 There are also many cinemas, bookshops, art galleries, and some of the city’s finest restaurants, cafés, and brasseries.
 St Germain is one of the most pleasant places to stroll.
 Wander around the cafés, flower markets, and shops at the Carrefour de Buci.
 The rue de l’Ancienne Comédie leads to the busy Place de l’Odéon and rue St-André des Arts where you can find the historic Cour du Commerce St-André (opposite No. 66), a fascinating cobbled passageway including Paris’s oldest café, Le Procope.
 There are several small museums including the impressive Musée Maillol, dedicated to the work of sculptor Aristide Maillol and the Musée Delacroix in charming Place Furstenburg.
 Not far away is the ‘Da Vinci Code’ Eglise St-Sulpice, where you can see two Delacroix frescoes.
 Be sure to visit the Luxembourg Gardens, one of the city’s most beautiful parks.
 The elegant Palais du Luxembourg regularly houses original and unusual art exhibitions.
 The rue de Rennes and the rue du Cherche Midi are great shopping streets.
 Don’t miss the Bon Marché department store at Sèvres Babylone, especially their huge Food Hall (La Grand Epicerie) where you will discover more French and international goodies than you knew existed.